olayinka-phillips/Phillips-Homepage/README.md

-use the folder for images as well
+use the folder for the images as well